 Any security concerns?

-Never an issue known to have occurred in Omeath.
+Never an issue known to have occurred in Omeath.With thanks to:

 About Omeath

-Omeath, in Irish: 'Ó Méith', name comes from the 'Ui Méith' tribe that settled here around the 4th century.
-The tribe separated and settled into two territories; one called alternatively 'Ui Méith Tire' or Ui Méith Macha from its inland and / or Armagh situation, the other 'Ui Méith' or Ui Méith Mara on account of it bordering the sea.
+Omeath, in Irish: 'Ó Méith', the name comes from the 'Ui Méith' tribe that settled here around the 4th century.
+The tribe separated and settled into two territories; one called alternatively 'Ui Méith Tire' or Ui Méith Macha from its inland and/or Armagh situation, the other 'Ui Méith' or Ui Méith Mara on account of it bordering the sea.
 This became anglicised to the name of 'Ó Méith' and finally Omeath.
 The inhabitants of the area in the ninth and tenth centuries were the Aighneachta.
 They called the area 'Cuailghne' a contraction of 'Cuan Sminih Aigneach' that meant the 'Bay of the swim of Aigneach'.

 Image: National Library of Ireland on The Commons

 When the Vikings first came to 'Karlingfjord', as they named it, they laid upon the shores for some time in harmony with their Irish neighbours.
-However, this changed when they become more aggressive and territorial.
+However, this changed when they became more aggressive and territorial.
 They plundered and destroyed the early Christian monastery of 'Cillansnimh', 'Church of the Swim', at Narrow Water in 841 A.D. and then the Viking leader, 'Horn', established a permanent naval base in Omeath around 851 A.D.

 Image: Michael Harpur

 This caused considerable friction and an uneasy relationship with the natives from that time onward.
 The Viking Omeath stronghold held out for more than 70 years and they ruled the lough area from this seat.
 In 928 A.D.
 Muirchertach mac Néill, called 'Muirchertach of the Leather Cloaks', in old Irish 'Muirchertach na Cochall Craicinn', drove them out of the area.
-Muirchertach's brother became High King Of Ireland and later his son Domnall ua Néill was crowned High King in 956.
+Muirchertach's brother became High King Of Ireland, and later, his son Domnall ua Néill was crowned High King in 956.

 Image: Tourism Ireland